 Top Influential Biologists Today

 Biologists also help us to better understand how human activities impact the natural world, how the evolution of species occurs, and how our own bodies work.
-The biologists on this list have made groundbreaking discoveries in their respective fields of study, saving lives, preventing disease outbreaks, and improving our management of fisheries and other natural resources.
+The famous and influential biologists on this list have made groundbreaking discoveries in their respective fields of study, saving lives, preventing disease outbreaks, and improving our management of fisheries and other natural resources.

 Biology.
 Taken from the Greek words βίος (bios) and λόγος (logos), biology is the study (logos) of life (bios).
 A biologist is someone who studies life.
 Life takes many forms, from the largest animal on earth, the blue whale, to the tiniest single-cell organisms.